giacomocavalieri/glam/tutorials/01_gleam_lists.md

 `docs` is a list of documents but in order to be printed with `doc.to_string` it needs to be turned into a single `Document`.
-To do that we can use the `doc.concat` funtion which takes a list of documents as input and joins them together into a single document:
+To do that we can use the `doc.concat` function which takes a list of documents as input and joins them together into a single document:

 ```gleam